HTA has campuses on Oahu, Kauai, Maui, and Hawaii Island. Please visit theLocationspage for addresses.

 Can my child participate in high school sports while attending HTA?

-High school students meeting academic and attendance requirements have the opportunity to participate in athletics at the high school in the area that they reside in.
-Students interested in participating in athletics should contact HTA’s Athletic Director, Sterling Carlvaho at firstname.lastname@example.org.
+High school students meeting academic and attendance requirements have the opportunity to participate in athletics at their neighborhood public high school.
+Students interested in participating in athletics should contact HTA’s Athletic Director, Sterling Carvalho, at email@example.com.

 Are there opportunities for my child to socialize with peers outside of the classroom?

 Each division has scheduled events, such as prom for high school students and other social events.
 There are also a variety of field trips throughout the year.
-Students enjoy socializing during breaks on Learning Center days as well.
+Students enjoy socializing during breaks while on campus as well.